Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

  <p>This is a paragraph</p>
 </>
 ```
 The shorthand version looks much neater and cleaner.
-You use this version wherever it’s needed.
+Use this version wherever it’s needed.

 #### Note!